Regenerative Agriculture as an Agent of Positive Change

 In hindsight, I realize that we had started to practice regenerative agriculture way back in 1997, when our farm moved away from plowing and took up shallow non-inversion tillage techniques as a way to fight soil erosion.
 This was just the first step in what has become a long walk toward a new vision of how to farm by adapting practices that optimize economics, habitats, and sustainable farming.

 The term “regenerative agriculture” can mean different things to different people.
-It has become a buzzword, like “corporate social responsibility” ou “sustainability.”
+It has become a buzzword, like “corporate social responsibility” or “sustainability.”

 - Intention means a willingness to change your mind.
 Despite the frustrating challenges of our time, resist the temptation to romanticize the past as the “good old days.”
 We know they in fact had their own problems and required dramatic solutions.
 We have to look at what we’re doing wrong and make it right.